muratkeremozcan/obs/vaulto/other/Quotes.md

 - -   one part of leadership is allowing others to do a worse job than you would
 -   leadership of creative people is mostly about enabling creative communication
 -   in danger of too violently agreeing with each other in the course of this conversation
+-   what's the point of it all if all you want is to be liked by everyone and avoid trouble.
+The only way I got any place was by breaking some of the rules.